clauswilke/dataviz/docs/visualizing_distributions_I.md

 </div>

 <div class="rmdtip">
-<p>Always make sure that your density estimate does not predict the existence of nonsensical data values.</p>
+<p>Always verify that your density estimate does not predict the existence of nonsensical data values.</p>
 </div>

 So should you use a histogram or a density plot to visualize a distribution?
 Heated discussions can be had on this topic.
 Some people are vehemently against density plots and believe that they are arbitrary and misleading.
 Others realize that histograms can be just as arbitrary and misleading.
 I think the choice is largely a matter of taste, but sometimes one or the other option may more accurately reflect the specific features of interest in the data at hand.
 There is also the possibility of using neither and instead choosing empirical cumulative density functions or q-q plots (Chapter \@ref(ecdf-qq)).
 Finally, I believe that density estimates have an inherent advantage over histograms as soon as we want to visualize more than one distribution at a time (see next section).